 No day out is complete without food, and Downtown Oroville has plenty of options.

 Those needing caffeine to start their day should check out Mug Shots Coffee House or JC Java.
 For lunch or dinner, Union serves up not only great food but also live music every weekend, and you can enjoy both on its spacious patio.

 Asian-inspired options abound, with Nori Downtown, Pho Noodle House, and the longtime favorite Tong Fong Low all within a few blocks of each other.
-Casa Vieja, The Italian Kitchen, and The Boss Burger are also popular.
+The Italian Kitchen, and The Boss Burger are also popular.

 There’s no shortage of retail options in Downtown Oroville.
 For cute clothes, check out Red Fly Clothing, Nelson’s Footwear, or, for the tiniest members of your family, TinyHinies.
 You can also find stylish options at Gallery Interiors, which sells chic home décor.
 For antiques or refurbished home décor options, Well Worn and Treasures from the Past are full of great pieces.

 If you’re looking for uniquely Oroville gifts, the nationally known Mary Lake-Thompson has an outlet store where you can find her whimsical designs at a great price.
 For handmade gifts, Bird Street Vendors features items from nearly two dozen local makers in one convenient location.

 We could go on, but why not explore the streets of Downtown Oroville and discover the other gems for yourself?

 Of course, as the heart of the city, Downtown Oroville is home to many events throughout the year.

 In addition to the aforementioned annual Feather Fiesta Days, Salmon Festival, and Parade of Lights, and other seasonal events, Downtown Oroville is home to monthly events that celebrate the local shopping and history.